 - Completed 15 – 60 transferable credit hours

 - Awarded for up to 7 semesters

-Visit Transfer Student website for the Transfer Student Scholarship application and additional information.
+Visit Transfer Student website for the Transfer Student Scholarship application, eligibility requirements, and additional information.

 Additional Scholarships for your consideration

 The below scholarships will be awarded through the Office of Financial Aid.